vdzs/dotfiles/README.md

 - The programs included in `scripts/programs/`, some of which are:
   - Docker
   - Firefox Next
-  - Hugo and Jekyll
   - Node and npm installed via nvm
   - Python
-  - Visual Studio Code with awesomely helpful extensions and pre-configured settings
+  - Visual Studio Code with extensions

 Modify files in `scripts/install.sh` and `scripts/programs/` to modify your installation.
 Please verify that you understand the programs that will be installed before running the script.